Trousseau-io/trousseau-io.github.io/index.md

 layout: default
 ---

-## TROUSSEAU
+## Trousseau

-Trousseau secures and provides access Secrets for Kubernetes and more, either on-premises, in the cloud or hybrid.
+Trousseau secures and provides access Secrets for Kubernetes and more, either on-premises, in the cloud or hybrid.<br>

-## Why Trousseau
+### Why Trousseau

 Kubernetes users are always facing the very same question; how will we handle our Secrets?
 From a pure Kubernetes perspectives, the by-design solution using etcd w/o encryption is not enough.